 Three giant ants and an anthill made of wood and steel await young and old below the cloud grove.
 The Marzahn-Hellersdorf version of the “Polynesian giant ants”, which Konrad meets during his journey, as well as the futuristic “Elektropolis” play landscape at the Kienbergpark cable car station, invite you to climb, chill out, slide and much more.

 For toddlers we recommend the playground at the Japanese Garden.
 Here they can dig to their heart's content.
-The area will be expanded and developed from autumn 2019 as part of Konrad's journey.
+The area will be expanded and developed from spring 2020 as part of Konrad's journey.

 Ask in the visitor centre for recommendations for your trip around the world!